ExternalReality/invoices/README.md

 ### About the program

-This program consists of two services:
+This program consists of three services:

 * The invoice server
 * The invoice analysis server

-*(a third service, the 'rating server' was being developed on branch 'rating_service' and if needed will be finished.)*
+* the rating server

 The invoice server stores the invoices
 The invoice analysis server validates the invoices